ipfs-inactive/website/content/docs/api.md

   - `raw-leaves` [bool]: Use raw blocks for leaf nodes. (experimental).
 Required: no.
   - `nocopy` [bool]: Add the file using filestore. (experimental).
 Required: no.
   - `fscache` [bool]: Check the filestore for pre-existing blocks. (experimental).
 Required: no.
+  - `cid-version` [int]: Cid version.
+Non-zero value will change default of 'raw-leaves' to true. (experimental).
+Default: "0".
+Required: no.
+  - `hash` [string]: Hash function to use.
+Will set Cid version to 1 if used. (experimental).
+Default: "sha2-256".
+Required: no.

 #### Request Body